2017–18 Nebraska Cornhuskers women's basketball team

-The 2017–18 Nebraska Cornhuskers women's basketball team represents the University of Nebraska during the 2017–18 NCAA Division I women's basketball season.
-The Cornhuskers, led by 2nd year head coach Amy Williams, play their home games at Pinnacle Bank Arena and were a member of the Big Ten Conference.
-They finished the season 21–11, 11–5 in Big Ten play to finish in a 3 way for third place.
+The 2017–18 Nebraska Cornhuskers women's basketball team represented the University of Nebraska during the 2017–18 NCAA Division I women's basketball season.
+The Cornhuskers, led by second-year head coach Amy Williams, played their home games at Pinnacle Bank Arena in Lincoln, Nebraska and were a member of the Big Ten Conference.
+They finished the season 21–11, 11–5 in Big Ten play, to finish in a three-way for third place.
 They advanced to the semifinals of the Big Ten women's tournament where they lost to Maryland.
-They received an at-large bid NCAA Women's Basketball where they lost to Arizona State in the first round.
+They received an at-large bid to the 2018 Division I women's tournament where they lost to Arizona State in the first round.